“The Passionate team who has helped inspired, guide and made beautiful harp journey’s possible for many ….”

 After playing the harp for several years, Su received Teacher’s Training with Harp Master Educator, Katryna Tan.
 She has joined Rave Harps faculty and is passionate about sharing her harp journey with more students.
 She is also involved in managing Harp Projects in Penang “Harp of the Orient Series” and is also the Assistant Manager to Penang Harpers Ensemble.
 Together with the group, they’ve done performances in France, Singapore and Hong Kong.

 Cindy Yan is a well sought-after violinist for her excellent well-rounded experience in Solo Recital, Orchestra and Chamber works.
 Ms. Yan graduated from the Shanghai Conservatory of Music, China and obtained her Master’s Degree in Music from Massey Conservatorium of Music in New Zealand.

 Jia Hui also has a natural inclination for the stage.
 Having learnt ballet, music and drama, she is a well rounded performer that exudes charisma and charm.
 She has performed in multiple types of events, starting from school recitals and concerts, to performing at weddings and being part of charity gala events.
-She translates her love for performance and experiences into building up the next generation of musicians, sharing her love for the Harp through music.
+She translates her love for performance and experiences into building up the next generation of musicians, sharing her love for the Harp through teaching.

 Jaz Tan graduated from University of Western Ontario, Canada with a Master of Music degree specialising in piano performance.
 Her piano teachers include Professor Maureen Volk, Professor Kristina Szutor, and Ms Tina Yanchus.
 During her bachelor’s studies in Canada, she continued to study harp with Ms. Carla Furlong, who was a Julliard Graduate and former harpist in the Royal Philharmonic Orchestra.